Rothamsted-Ecoinformatics/eRA/md/Tools for development.md

 This will then
     Display the web page style with a few pages in the web browser, and each time the scss is saves, the css is recompiled and page redisplayed.
     As this does not work with PHP include, continue development of PHP pages and PHP code on the intranet server.
-Only use the Visual studio to work on teh Style./ Only copy the CSS folder accross to the development PHP site then production site.
+Only use the Visual studio to work on the Style./ Only copy the CSS folder accross to the development PHP site then production site.

 > Written with [StackEdit](https://stackedit.io/).